 Update network settings on devices in the subnetwork

-If you have changed the network settings (DNS servers, default gateway, static routes) private subnet that has devices on it, you must update the network settings on all devices in the subnet to apply the settings.
+If you changed the network settings (DNS servers, default gateway, static routes) of a private subnet that has devices on it, you must update the network settings on all devices on the subnet to apply the settings.

 Update network settings on the cloud server

-If you first changed the network settings of the private subnet (DNS servers, default gateway, static routes), and then created cloud servers in it, all settings on the servers will be automatically prescribed.
+If you first change the network settings of a private subnet (DNS servers, default gateway, static routes) and then create cloud servers in it, all settings on the servers will be automatically assigned.

 If you first created the cloud servers and then changed the subnet network settings to apply the settings: